JOHN 'S TRAVELOGUE

 This 1916 vintage cable car carries passengers over the Niagara River at the most dangerous point called the Great Gorge.
 Water, moving hundreds of feet per second, causes Whirlpools below that will pull anything floating in the river, including boats, down to the depths of the 160 foot deep river.

 Generator room of the Sir Adam Beck Hydro-electric generating plant.
 The plant and its associated dams and control structures on the Niagara River, are owned by the Canadian Power Authority.
 The United States operates a similar plant on the Buffalo, NY side of the border.
-Power from this facility is sufficient to supply the Province of Ontario with electricity.
+Power from this facility is sufficient to supply the entire Province of Ontario with electricity.

 The town of Niagara Falls boasts casinos and some of the finest restaurants in the world.